Guide to dash cams

 - Wi-Fi® capability, app control, and cloud storage allows you to access video on your phone so you can share it easily.
 Some apps even provide additional camera controls.

-- A rechargeable battery gives you the freedom to record outside your car if necessary.
+- A rechargeable dash cam battery gives you the freedom to record outside your car if necessary.

-- An included second camera lets you keep an eye on the backseat, a cargo area, or even the road behind you.
-In many cases, you can opt for a split-screen view that allows you to monitor both cameras at the same time.
+- An included second camera lets you keep an eye on the back seat, a cargo area, or even the road behind you.
+In some cases, a split-screen view allows you to monitor both cameras at the same time.
 If a second camera isn't included, brands like Garmin build in the option to expand to a multi-cam system.

 - Optional hardwire kit and parking mode.
-If you don't like the idea of powering a dash cam from the power point in your dash, many dash cam brands offer a kit so you can hardwire the camera to your vehicle's power, providing a more seamless look.
+Many dash cam brands offer a kit so you can hardwire the camera to your vehicle's power, providing a more seamless look.
 You'll also gain access to a parking mode that monitors your vehicle when you're not in it.

 Need a vehicle-specific dash cam?